ecraciun/GulpTemplate/README.md

 - build for production task *$ gulp build:prod*
 - one awesome development gulp task that runs the server, watches and compiles less, typescript files, brings all library components from bower folder, injects every .css and .js file inside the index.html file  and reloads the browser

 *Behind the scene features:*

-- I've just linked this repo to [Codeship] to pave the way to a continuous delivery model
+- I've just linked this repo to [Codeship] to pave the way to a continuous delivery model.
+Currently the server is building and deploying the build results to an Ubuntu Server virtual machine hosted on Microsoft Azure.

 ## Prerequisites